Visyond/website-hugo/site/content/_index.md

           any reporting/accounting standard and automate the preparation of reports based on your settings.
         file: /img/2019-02 Financial Statements.png
         title: Generate Financial Statements Linked To Your Model
+    infoVideo: >-
+      /video/Auto-generate Financial Statements Driven by Your Model - Visyond.mp4
     infoVideoPoster: >-
       /video/Auto-generate Financial Statements Driven by Your Model - Visyond.jpg